15 Wild & Wonderful Things to Do in the Faroe Islands (Don’t Miss #6!)

 Wrapping up a fantastic visit to the Faroe Islands!

-And there you have it, 15 wildly wonderful things to see and do in the Faroe Islands.
+And there you have it, 15 wildly wonderful Faroe Islands things to do when you visit.
+And everything else you could ever want to know about planning a trip to the Faroe Islands.

 My advice?
 Hurry up and get there before the rest of the world discovers the magical beauty of these remote islands.